Torsion and Bistability of Double-Twist Elastomers: Introduction

 Collagen fibrils can be mechanically tested both within their host tissue \cite{Misof1997, Bell2018} and \emph{ex vivo} \cite{Dutov2016, Quigley2018, Svensson2018, Yang2008, Liu2016}.
 Surprisingly, there is still no experimental consensus on the elastic properties of individual collagen fibrils for physiological strains below 10$\%$ \cite{Andriotis2022}.
 It is likely that varying levels of hydration, as controlled by osmotic pressure, explains some of the differences \cite{Andriotis2018}.
 Nevertheless, considerable variability is still observed within a single study \cite{Andriotis2022} -- indicating that fibrils may also differ in other respects.

 Intriguingly, collagen fibers (bundles of fibrils) rotate significantly under extensional strain \cite{Buchanan2017}.
-Such a Poynting effect, coupling torsion and extension, is known to sensitively depend on material anisotropy \cite{Horgan2017}.
+Such Poynting-like effects, coupling torsion and extension, are known to sensitively depend on material anisotropy \cite{Horgan2017, Horgan2016}.
 Helical shapes are also observed for collagen fibers \cite{Kalson2011, Thorpe2013, Buchanan2017}.
-Indeed, helical configurations (supercoiling) are observed for individual collagen fibrils \cite{Kalson2015}, as well as pairs \cite{Bozec2007, Safa2019}, and larger groups \cite{Vidal2003, Franchi2010}.
+Indeed, helical configurations (supercoiling) are observed for individual collagen fibrils \cite{Kalson2015}, as well as pairs \cite{Bozec2007, Safa2019} and larger groups \cite{Vidal2003, Franchi2010} of fibrils.
 Such supercoiling is often exhibited by cylindrical objects under torsion.

 A recent theoretical study by Giudici and Biggins \cite{Giudici2021} showed that torsion effects in chiral cylinders can be significant, though in their study they focused on strain-torsion coupling with isotropic-nematic phase-transitions rather than mechanical effects of anisotropic elastomers.
 Their results emphasize that boundary conditions imposed on individual fibrils or collections of fibrils are important to consider.
 One source of the mechanical variation between fibrils may be differing torsional boundary conditions imposed by fibril assembly or during mechanical testing.